yohayn/ex3/README.md

 g <- graph.data.frame(ga.data,directed = F)
 ```

- let's see if we have communities here using the
- Grivan-Newman algorithm
+**using Grivan-Newman algorithm**
- 1st we calculate the edge betweenness, merges, etc...
+calculating the edges' betweenness
 ```
 ebc <- edge.betweenness.community(g, directed=F)
 memb<- membership(ebc)
 ```

- Now we have the merges/splits and we need to calculate the modularity
- for each merge for this we'll use a function that for each edge
+calculating modularity for each merge by using a function that for each edge
  removed will create a second graph, check for its membership and use
  that membership to calculate the modularity
 ```
 mods <- sapply(0:ecount(g), function(i){
   g2 <- delete.edges(g, ebc$removed.edges[seq(length=i)])